plagnollab/RNASeq_pipeline/README.md

 # Description of pipeline

-After adapter trimming with Trim Galore!
+After optional adapter trimming with Trim Galore!
 (0.4.1), the fastq reads were aligned using STAR (2.5.0a_alpha) to the human build 38 (GCA_000001405.15_GRCh38_no_alt_analysis_set).
+The GRCh38 GTF transcript file was flattened to create a GFF file, a set of "union exons", using the dexseq_prepare_annotation.py Python script included with the DEXSeq package.
-The aligned reads overlapping the exons, according to GRCh38 v82 GFF and GTF files, were counted using the dexseq_count.py Python script, included as part of DEXSeq package.
+The aligned reads overlapping the union exons were counted using the dexseq_count.py Python script, included as part of DEXSeq package.
-Differential exon and transcript expression between the two conditions, was assessed using the DEXSeq (1.14.2) and DESeq2 (1.8.2) Biocondutor packages respectively running on R (3.1.1).
+Differential exon and transcript expression between conditions was assessed using the DEXSeq (1.14.2) and DESeq2 (1.8.2) Bioconductor packages respectively running on R (3.1.1).

 # Requirements